DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 As part of your teacher training, you may want to <%= govuk_link_to "find and join a subject association", "https://www.subjectassociations.org.uk/our-members/" %>.
 They provide access to resources and professional development.

 Some will provide access to free resources whereas some will require a membership fee.

+<%= render Cards::QuoteComponent.new(
+    text: "The Geographical Association was extremely helpful for me.
+It provided teaching tips and advice within my field.",
+    attribution: "Geography trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>

 ## Lesson planning resources
 ### The Chartered College of Teaching tips